modelrailcontrolsystems/mrcs-core/README.md

 # mrcs-core
-_Core functionality and common data structures for the Model Rail Control Systems (MRCS) environment_
+_Core functionality and common data structures for the Model Rail Control Systems (MRCS) domain_

 ---